LangArthur/MachineLearning-tools/README.md

 - evaluate: return an object containing different values from the evaluation (see paragraphe on EvaluationResult)
 - crossValidation: do a cross-validation on the result with a specific algorithm.
 Note that the cross-validation handle multi-class classification (if the provide algorithm does).
 - rocEvaluation: draw the roc curve and compute the Area Under the Curve (AUC).
-This function do not handle multi-class classification.
+I tried to implemanted the multi-class gestion for it but I'm not totally sure of the result.

 ## Authors